Horse and Train: Description

 In 1953, Colville met Campbell at Mount Allison University in Sackville, New Brunswick, during a North America tour.
 In March 1954, Colville created a study sheet, in which his sketches contained a notation of Campbell's poem.
-The painting depicts a dark horse approaching an oncoming train on an empty track.

 Horse and Train was acquired by the Art Gallery of Hamilton in Hamilton, Ontario in early 1957, after winning the gallery's annual Winter Show purchase prize.

 Influence and legacy

 Horse and Train was described by Ray Cronin as being "among the most recognizable images in Canadian art", and is further described by Encyclopædia Britannica as a notable example of the "meticulous and time-consuming methods" Colville was known for.
 The painting was used as the cover art for Bruce Cockburn's 1973 album Night Vision, and was additionally used during a scene in Stanley Kubrick's 1980 psychological horror film The Shining.